 Class 2 – This level affects an entire room, saturating permeable materials wicking up the walls at least 12” with moisture remaining in building materials.
 Class 2 water damage has a fast evaporation rate.

 Class 4 – This class consists of specialty drying situations, in which enough water has spilled and time elapsed to saturate materials with very low permeability such as hardwoods or masonry.
-In this instance, water damage restoration will be prolonged.
+In this instance, structural drying will be prolonged.

-Whether the water damage restoration is done with a franchise independent water restoration services, it is of the utmost importance that the technician have the proper training and equipment to successfully complete the job.
+Whether the water damage restoration is done with a franchise or independent restoration service, it is of the utmost importance that the technician have the proper training and equipment to successfully complete the job.

 Contact Property Recovery 911 for prompt and professional water restoration services